 Fiesta Movement‘s effort worked because it was founded on fair trade.
 Both the agent and the brand were giving and getting.
 And this shows us a way to the accusations that preoccupy some discussions of social media marketing.
-Then these stresses suggest it’s a happier, more rewarding, more symmetrical, relationship.
+Then these stresses suggest it’s a happier, more rewarding, more symmetrical relationship.
 Hat’s off to Fontaine and Farley.
 They are capturing chances to create buzz and connect with customers on other social networks and Twitter.

 This brought in thousands of views before the competition started.
-Their entries were shared by each of these users of YouTube with their own communities, who reacted with excitement in the kind of discussions, viewpoints, tweets, and other societal sharing.
+Their entries were shared by each of these YouTube users with their own communities, who reacted with excitement in the kind of discussions, viewpoints, tweets, and other societal sharing.